AT&T fires executive after lawsuit alleging racial discrimination

 In her lawsuit against Aaron Slator, AT&T and its CEO, Knoyme King alleged she was racially harassed during her employment at the company, the National Association for African American Owned Media said on Monday.

 "Aaron Slator has been terminated.
-There is no place for demeaning behavior within AT&T and we regret the action was not taken earlier," AT&T said in an email on Wednesday.
+There is no place for demeaning behaviour within AT&T and we regret the action was not taken earlier," AT&T said in an email on Wednesday.

 Slator had asked a former African-American female assistant to copy racist photos and texts, including a photo with young African children smiling and dancing, captioned "It's Friday 'N' Word", the lawsuit alleged.